pigupp/model-helper-mc/README.txt

 II.
-Create the models using Blockbench:
+Building the models using Blockbench:

 1. Create a new "Java Block/Item".
 2. Edit and paint your model (https://www.google.com/search?q=How+to+use+Blockbench).